Dogs Trust: History

 The National Canine Defence League (NCDL) was founded in 1891 at a meeting during the first Crufts show chaired by Lady Gertrude Stock.
+NCDL aimed to protect dogs from 'torture and ill-usage of every kind".
+In its early years, the NCDL campaigned for anti-vivisection and introduced the Cruelty to Animals (Amendment) Bill in 1908 which was incorporated into the Protection of Animals Act 1911.

 The NCDL campaigned against vivisection, unnecessary muzzling and prolonged chaining, as well as providing care for stray dogs.
 It also campaigned against the cruel treatment of dogs by railway companies, who often refused to provide water for dogs.
 More unusually, in the 1920s, it provided AA wardens with pistols.
 This was because dogs and other animals were often involved in car accidents, and the pistols were provided to allow the wardens to euthanise the animal as a last resort in the worst cases.
+The first NCDL clinic offering free treatment was established in Bethnal Green in 1926 and by 1939 there were nine clinics in London treating over 80,000 dogs a year.
 In November 1939, the NCDL spoke out against the mass euthanisation of approximately 750,000 pet dogs and cats upon the outbreak of World War II.
+Rowland Johns was secretary of NCDL from 1909 to 1946.

 In 1957, the NCDL campaigned against the use of the Russian space dogs in space flight, organising a minute's silence in honour of Laika, who died in orbit from overheating and stress.
 In 2003, the NCDL was rebranded as Dogs Trust.
 In 2016 the Trust declared an income of £98.4 million and expenditure of £86 million.
 In 2017 the Trust declared an income of £106.4 million, an increase of £8 million from 2016.
 In November 2017, Dogs Trust assisted in the effort to reduce dog homelessness in Bosnia and Herzegovina, by contributing to the funding of a major rehoming centre.
 On 14 March 2019, Dogs Trust officially unveiled plans to open a new rehoming centre in Cardiff in 2021.

 The charity is best known for its slogan "A Dog is for life, not just for Christmas", which is used either in full or shortened to "A Dog is for Life" in advertising.
 The phrase was created by Clarissa Baldwin, the former Chief Executive of the charity, to reduce the number of dogs which are abandoned as unwanted.
 The slogan is a registered trademark.
 More recently it has adopted another slogan: "Dogs Trust Never Put a Healthy Dog Down".
 During the COVID-19 pandemic, they adapted this slogan to "A Dog is for Life, not just for Lockdown".